bet4a/d3wiki/API-Reference.md

 * [[selection.order|Selections#wiki-order]] - reorders elements in the document to match the selection.
 * [[selection.on|Selections#wiki-on]] - add or remove event listeners for interaction.
 * [[selection.transition|Selections#wiki-transition]] - start a transition on the selected elements.
+* [selection.interrupt](Selections#wiki-interrupt) - immediately interrupt the current transition, if any.
 * [[selection.each|Selections#wiki-each]] - call a function for each selected element.
 * [[selection.call|Selections#wiki-call]] - call a function passing in the current selection.
 * [[selection.empty|Selections#wiki-empty]] - returns true if the selection is empty.